Remote Deployment of Digital Signage & How to do it Right

-This article is a primer on how to use the remote deployment feature of Intuiface, the hands-free (and clothes-free) alternative to manually downloading and running experiences on devices anywhere in the world.
+This article is a primer on how to use the remote deployment feature of Intuiface for digital displays, the hands-free (and clothes-free) alternative to manually downloading and running experiences on devices anywhere in the world.

 The "remote deployment" feature of Intuiface is the lifeblood of users with distributed Player environments.
 It's the hands-free alternative to manually initiating experience download and execution on a per-device basis.
 It's also - technically - a clothes-free alternative as remote deployment can be initiated from any Web browser, even browsers located in the privacy of your own home.